marcglasberg/fast_immutable_collections/benchmark/docs/benchmarks_specifications.md

 This is a summary of the benchmarks and how they are executed.

-> **Note that the specifications below have not been programmatically tied to this file, so please do check the code itself if you want to *really* confirm what's going on in the benchmarks.**
+> **Note that the specifications below have not been programmatically tied to the benchmark files, so please do check the code itself if you want to *really* confirm what's going on in the benchmarks, specially when it comes to how many times they're run.**

 ## 1. Lists